weiwenhao/parker/README.md

 # Parker

-A lightweight packaging tool and container runtime.
-Pack your working directory into an executable with a single command and run it directly on the target machine in a lightweight container.
+A lightweight tool and runtime to package a directory into an executable and run it as a lightweight container.

 It is used for linux systems.
 Illustration: